 8. Confiscation.

-In assigning a sanction and/or terms and conditions for inappropriate student conduct, the conduct officer or board will consider:
+In assigning a sanction and/or terms and conditions for inappropriate student conduct, the hearing officer will consider:

 a) Facts of the case as presented from all relevant sources, including the accused student,

 b) Existence of any physical evidence or written or oral information provided by the accused student and/or witnesses,